 Carolina residents are now being faced with a very smelly problem – a massive stinkbug infestation

-According to a new report from Fox News, the Carolinas have seen a dramatic increase in reported stinky bug numbers, likely due to warmer and weather wetter weather over the past few months.
+The Carolinas have seen a dramatic increase in reported stinky bug numbers, likely due to warmer weather over the past few months.

 “It has been warmer longer, so the population may have had more time to feed and reproduce,” Eric Benson, an entomologist at Clemson University commented.